Tushar00728/DSA/README.md

 * strpalindrome.cpp - Check whether a String is Palindrome or not
 * stringrotation.cpp - Write a Code to check whether one string is a rotation of another
 * countandsay.cpp - Count and Say problem
-* strsubseq.cpp - Print all Subsequences of a string.
 * longestpalindrome.cpp - Longest palindromic Substring
 * validshuffle.cpp - Write a Program to check whether a string is a valid shuffle of two strings or not